-Joe Symes, along with Colin White, founded the band, and following one line up change discovered the wild and charismatic bass player Andy Cleary.
+Joe Symes, along with Colin White, founded the band, and following one line up change discovered bass player Alan Welsh.

 The band’s self-titled debut album is a resume of their musical versatility.
 A record containing songs of the rock, psychedelic, dah-dah, easy listening, country and movie soundtrack variety.
 One international reviewer called it an indie rock classic and two tracks appeared on the Charity Compilation Shoulder to Shoulder alongside tracks by Paul Weller, Ocean Colour Scene, Roger McGuinn (The Byrds), Robyn Hitchcock, Noel Gallagher, Pete Noone (Herman’s Hermits) and Wishbone Ash.
 This collection was organised by David Quaife, whose brother Pete was the original bass player of the British rock legends The Kinks.
 Creation Records’ Alan McGee even praised the album in question, even adding Hollywood stars like Matthew Modine, and Michael Keaton to the fan-base.

 This was followed by the energetic rock orientated double A side single Things Get Better/I’m Gonna Find Out Someday: two tracks that show their current heavy pop incarnation, and gives the listener a glimpse of the direction the second album will take them.
 The single was not only played during half time at Liverpool Football Club’s ground on several occasions,